SyncfusionExamples/How-to-skip-a-selection-for-any-specific-index-or-based-on-selected-items-count-in-listview/README.md

 This example demonstrates how to skip a selection for any specific index or based on selected items count in xamarin.forms listview.

+See [How to skip a selection for any specific index or based on selected items count in xamarin.forms listview](https://www.syncfusion.com/kb/10011/how-to-skip-a-selection-for-any-specific-index-or-based-on-selected-items-count-in-xamarin-forms) for more details.

 ## Requirements to run the demo

 * [Visual Studio 2017](https://visualstudio.microsoft.com/downloads/) or [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac/)